 3. Make Sense

 Don’t turn off readers by using words you wouldn’t say in a normal conversation.
 Avoid relying too heavily on a thesaurus or stuffing your post with industry jargon.
 Skew your syntax towards the vernacular so that the intent of your words is clear and sensible, and readers can relate to it.
-Keeping it local is huge.
 Post about what’s happening in your areas that you cover.

 The whole point of writing a blog is to get your opinion and personality out there so that you attract like-minded followers to your message.
 Be engaging, not esoteric; thought-provoking, not pretentious.